cakephp/docs/en/migrations.rst

 .. note::

-    Please note that the system can not detect column rename.
+    The migrations shell can not detect column renamings.

 The commands
 ============